-9 The boundary between Garfield and Dillonwood groves has historically been inconsistently defined and was mapped in a manner that did not consider ecological conditions-e.g. slope and aspect, relationship to landscape topography, etc. For the purposes of this Environmental Assessment, the portions of the Garfield grove occuring in the same drainage as Dillonwood, and therefore sharing the same ecological conditions as Dillonwood, are considered part of the Dillonwood grove.
+&lt;sup>9 The boundary between Garfield and Dillonwood groves has historically been inconsistently defined and was mapped in a manner that did not consider ecological conditions-e.g. slope and aspect, relationship to landscape topography, etc. For the purposes of this Environmental Assessment, the portions of the Garfield grove occuring in the same drainage as Dillonwood, and therefore sharing the same ecological conditions as Dillonwood, are considered part of the Dillonwood grove.

-Re-establish Tree Seedlings in Severely Burned Giant Sequoia Groves and Adjacent Fisher Habitat Chapter 2: Alternatives Page 18 of 84 move forward with implementation of planting/restoration.
+natural recovery, the NPS would develop site specific documentation tiered to this EA in order to move forward with implementation of planting/restoration.
 While details outlined in this alternative are provided to assist the NPS in planning and to analyze the full extent of impacts, the NPS would anticipate were planting implemented across all potential action areas, this site specific documentation would include additional compliance and consultations.
 Thus, a decision to adopt the framework and methodology outlined below would not, in and of itself, be a final decision to take action.

-Under Alternative 2, the NPS would implement a framework to determine whether or not to plant giant sequoia (Sequoiadendron giganteum) and other mixed conifer seedlings in up to six giant sequoia groves in Sequoia and Kings Canyon National Parks: Redwood Mountain, Suwanee, New Oriole Lake, Dillonwood10, Board Camp, and Homers Nose where these forests may be otherwise unlikely to naturally recover following the impacts of high severity fire.
-The NPS would also utilize this framework to determine whether or not to plant other conifer seedlings in the mixed conifer forest immediately south of the Redwood Mountain Grove where seed sources were also lost and where natural conifer regeneration is lower than what is estimated as necessary to re-establish this important fisher habitat corridor.
-See Table 1: Grove and Area Acreage of Areas Where Planting Would Be Considered Under Alternatives 2 and 3 for action area information, like acreages, etc. See Figures 1-6 on pages 23-28 for maps of all potential planting areas.
+Under Alternative 2, the NPS would implement a framework to determine whether or not to consider replanting giant sequoia (Sequoiadendron giganteum) and other mixed conifer seedlings in up to six giant sequoia groves in Sequoia and Kings Canyon National Parks: Redwood Mountain, Suwanee, New Oriole Lake, Dillonwood, Board Camp, and Homers Nose where these forests are may be otherwise unlikely to naturally recover following the impacts of high severity fire.
+The NPS would also utilize this framework to determine whether or not toconsider planting other conifer seedlings in the mixed conifer forest immediately south of the Redwood Mountain Grove where seed sources were also lost and where natural conifer regeneration is lower than what is estimated as necessary to re-establish this important fisher habitat corridor.
+See Table 1: Grove and Area Acreage of Areas Where Planting Would Be Considered Under Alternatives 2 and 3 for action area information, like acreages, etc. See Figures 1-6 on pages 24-29 for maps of all potential roposed planting areas.

-In areas where planting is ultimately determined necessary, the NPS would also add genetic diversity to replanted giant sequoia groves by sourcing cones/seed from not only within the groves where planting is proposed but also from arid groves and groves with known higher levels of genetic diversity within the seed zone.
-This approach is based on current sequoia-specific research and general understandings of adaptation in trees to increase the likelihood of project success in a changing climate while also preserving local genetic stock containing any local adaptation and long-term genetic diversity of the species (see Appendix E).
+This alternativeIn areas where planting is ultimately determined necessary, the NPS would also add genetic diversity to replanted giant sequoia groves by sourcing cones/seed from not only within the groves where planting is proposed but also from arid groves and groves with known higher levels of genetic diversity within the seed zone.
+This approach is based on current sequoia-specific research and general understandings of adaptation in trees to increase the likelihood of project success in a changing climate while also preserving local genetic stock containing any local adaptation and long-term genetic diversity of the species (see Appendix E: ).
 Assisted gene flow, as this climate adaptation tool is called, is a common practice in forestry and has been implemented across Canada and the United States with conifer species (Ying & Yanchuk 2006, Gray and Hamman 2011, Handler et al.2018).
-Under this alternative, the NPS would limit introduction of seedlings from outside the local genetic community (collected from seed zone 534, 540, and 550 respectively) to 20% of all seedlings replanted as this is the quantity of nonlocal genotypes (the genetic constitution of an individual organism) that can be introduced into a population without negatively impacting the genetic structure of the local population (Appendix E; Aitken and Whitlock 2013).
+Under this alternative, the NPS would limit introduction of seedlings from outside the local genetic community (collected from seed zone 534, 540, and 550 respectivelybut still within the seed zone) to 20% of all seedlings replanted as this is the quantity of nonlocal genotypes (the genetic constitution of an individual organism) that can be introduced into a population without negatively impacting (l.e., swamping) the genetic structure of the local population (Appendix E; Aitken and Whitlock 2013).